-Gregory Sargen served as a member of the board of directors of Private ArTara from November 2019 until the Merger, and has served as a member of our board of directors since January 2020.
-Mr. Sargen most recently served as Chief Financial Officer and Executive Vice President, Corporate Development and Strategy of Cambrex Corporation, a global manufacturer and provider of services to life sciences companies, from January 2017 until January 2020, following the December 2019 acquisition of Cambrex by a private equity company.
-Mr. Sargen previously served in various roles at Cambrex from February 2007 to January 2017, including as Executive Vice President, Corporate Development and Strategy, Chief Financial Officer, and Vice President, Finance.
-Prior to Cambrex, Mr. Sargen served as Executive Vice President, Chief Financial Officer of Expanets, Inc., a communications company, from 1999 until 2002, as Vice President of Finance at Fisher Scientific International, Inc.'s chemicals manufacturing division, from 1996 until 1998, and held various positions in finance, accounting and auditing with Merck & Co., Heat and Control, Inc. and Deloitte & Touche LLP.
-Mr. Sargen also serves on the boards of Avid Bioservices, Inc., a publicly traded contract manufacturer focused on the development and manufacture of biopharmaceuticals derived from mammalian cell culture, and Kindeva Drug Delivery, L.P., a privately owned contract manufacturer and developer of complex drug delivery systems.
-Mr. Sargen is a Certified Public Accountant (non-practicing) and earned his B.S. in accounting from Pennsylvania State University and his MBA in finance from The Wharton School of the University of Pennsylvania.
-Our nominating and corporate governance committee and board believes that Mr. Sargen's industry experience, both in management and at the board level, qualifies him to serve on our board of directors.
+Gregory Sargen served as a member of the board of directors of Private ArTara from November 2019 until the Merger and has served as a member of our board of directors since January 2020.
+Mr. Sargen most recently served as Chief Financial Officer and Executive Vice President, Corporate Development and Strategy of Cambrex Corporation from January 2017 until January 2020, following the December 2019 acquisition of Cambrex by a private equity company.
+Mr. Sargen previously served in various managerial roles at Cambrex from February 2007 to January 2017.
+Prior to Cambrex, Mr. Sargen served as Executive Vice President, Chief Financial Officer of Expanets, Inc., a communications company, from 1999 until 2002, as Vice President of Finance at Fisher Scientific International, Inc.'s chemicals manufacturing division, from 1996 until 1998, and held various positions in finance, accounting and auditing with Merck & Co., Inc., Heat and Control, Inc. and Deloitte & Touche LLP.
+Mr. Sargen also serves on the boards of Avid Bioservices, Inc., a publicly traded contract manufacturer focused on the development and manufacture of biopharmaceuticals derived from mammalian cell culture, Umoja Biopharma, Inc., a privately owned biotechnology company developing nextgeneration immunotherapies, and Kindeva Drug Delivery, L.P., a privately owned contract manufacturer and developer of complex drug delivery systems.
+Mr. Sargen is a Certified Public Accountant (non-practicing) and earned his B.S. in accounting from Pennsylvania State University and his M.B.A. in finance from The Wharton School of the University of Pennsylvania.
+Our nominating and corporate governance committee and board of directors believe that Mr. Sargen's industry experience, both in management and at the board level, qualifies him to serve on our board of directors.